Several dead as Cyclone Batsirai slams into Madagascar | DW | 06.02.2022

 Those who chose to remain in their homes used sandbags and yellow jerrycans to buttress their roofs.

-Several hours after Batsirai made landfall, forecasters said the cyclone had weakened, with wind speeds almost halving.
+Several hours after Batsirai made landfall, forecasters said the cyclone had weakened, with wind speeds dropping almost by half.

 But they warned that floods were still expected due to heavy rain.